More time is being spent at home and online, and most of us are limiting expenditure to essential items.

 Many leading brands are asking themselves how they want their actions to be remembered during this trying epoch.
 Customers are feeling anxious and have an increased sensitivity to how they are being communicated to by brands.
 Many organizations are asking themselves what legacy they want to bring out of the crisis.

 Brands such as Ikea have done a great job in meeting the customer tension of not being able to get supplies of their iconic Swedish meatballs by revealing the recipe, in true Ikea style as a ‘classic flat pack instruction style’.

 The Capgemini Research Institute found that a majority of consumers (over 53%) will look for companies that embody a sense of purpose and have strong sustainability credentials4.
 One effective way of carefully positioning your brand to understand and support your consumers and their communities is to ensure access to real-time campaign data across channels in order to adjust the dialog going forward.
 Consumers are putting more scrutiny on how their favorite brands are operating and will be willing to invest future loyalty in those they perceive as supportive.
 Ford for example has, for the time being, put aside competition and teamed up with GE Healthcare and 3M to assist with the production of healthcare equipment, including respirators.

 It is time to step up and form a new legacy for your brand

-The power of data-driven marketing, together with effective marketing technology is still massively under-leveraged within organisations.
-Likewise, marketing organisation effectiveness in using the tools or adding agility to the operation constantly shows opportunities for improvement – a good gauge for this is shifting the time spent on marketing planning to spending time on executing and optimising.
+The power of data-driven marketing, together with effective marketing technology is still massively under-leveraged within organizations.
+Likewise, marketing organization effectiveness in using the tools or adding agility to the operation constantly shows opportunities for improvement – a good gauge for this is shifting the time spent on marketing planning to spending time on executing and optimizing.